 By using any of the software mentioned above, you can easily carry out a corrupted partition recovery process and recover all your lost data.
 But what If the data you had stored on the corrupt partition of your drive is not valuable enough to be restored, and you just want to recover your corrupted partition on Mac to make it usable again?

 In that case, you can fix your drive without using any third-party application.
-Here are three methods to do so—
+Here are three methods to do so:

 If you have a corrupt volume on your storage, you can use the inbuilt Disk Utility tool on your macOS to verify and fix this issue.
 Follow these steps:

-- Locate and open Disk Utility.
+2. Locate and open Disk Utility. launch disk utility

 The whole process can take anywhere from a few minutes to a few hours depending on your drive’s size.
 If you are using an older version of Mac, you might be asked to manually choose to repair the disk if any errors are detected.

-Method #2: “fsck” Command
+Method 2: “fsck” Command

 If your internal or external hard drive is not showing up in the Disk Utility, or if it is unable to recognize the errors on a corrupt partition, you might have to use the Terminal app to manually fix it.
 Using the Terminal app, you can run the File System Consistency Check (fsck) command with specific parameters to fix corrupt APFS or HFS partitions.
 Follow these steps:

-- Locate and launch Terminal.
+2. Locate and launch Terminal.launch terminal

-.
-This will list out all the available drives on your Mac.
-Identify the drive you want to fix and note down its identification number.
-In our case, it’s disk2. - Due to security reasons, Mac OS does not let you run fsck commands from inside the OS.
+4. Due to security reasons, Mac OS does not let you run fsck commands from inside the OS.
 So, you need to reboot your Mac into Single User Mode.
 To do that, restart your Mac and press ⌘ Command + S during the whole booting phase.
-You will see a few command lines getting executed which will stop when the screen prints
+You will see a few command lines getting executed which will stop when the screen prints Localhost:/ root# in the end. fsck boot up

-to repair the corrupt partition and press Enter.👀Don’t forget to replace “disk2” with the variable of the disk you want to repair. fsck will scan the drive for any errors and automatically fix them.
+Don’t forget to replace “disk2” with the variable of the disk you want to repair. fsck will scan the drive for any errors and automatically fix them.
 If it does not find any damage, it will print “OK” and exit.
 After fsck is done repairing your drive, type “reboot” and press enter to restart your Mac.

-Method #3: Time Machine Backups
+Method 3: Time Machine Backups

 Restoring a Time Machine Backup is another way to restore some of your files that were initially stored in the corrupted partition.
 But before you begin the restoration process, you need to make sure that your corrupted partition is ready to store new data again.

-- Select the corrupt partition and click on the Erase button.
+2. Select the corrupt partition and click on the Erase button.
 This will reset the partition to default settings.

-- Connect your Time Machine backup drive to your Mac.
+4. Connect your Time Machine backup drive to your Mac.

 Fix: You must have an up-to-date backup file uploaded to your Time Machine app for this method to work.